Chinese Organ Clock: This is why you always wake up at the same time at night - Breaking Latest News

 A few simple rules will help to get the best possible night’s rest, says Dr. Field.

 - “Put your cell phone away and get out of the bedroom with the TV!”
-The high proportion of blue waves on the screen inhibits the production of the sleep hormone melatonin.
+The high proportion of blue waves on screens inhibits the production of the sleep hormone melatonin.
 Better: a relaxed atmosphere with a cozy, warm light.

 - “Try to relax in general.
 Don’t think too much about sleeping and avoid constantly checking the clock,” advises Dr. Field.